Welcome back to Air Fryer Bro. Everyone loves popcorn right? And homemade popcorn makes the perfect snack!! But can you make popcorn in an air fryer?

 I have to say I am dissapointed as I had wrongly assumed an air fryer would be a good way to make popcorn!
 How wrong could I be!!
 The only way you might get better results is if you can find an air fryer that goes above 200 degrees.
 My Philips model tops out at this temperature, and I just don’t think it is hot enough to get a good result!
 What do you think?

-If you have any of your own experiences air frying popcorn, we would love to hear all about them.
+If you have any of your own experiences (or ideal recipe) air frying popcorn, we would love to hear all about them.
 You can leave a comment and tell us your stories or advice below.